All NSB Courses

 NSBV BC1001 Introduction to Neuroscience (M. Fernandez).
 This course is required for all the other courses offered in Neuroscience and Behavior.
 The course introduces students to the anatomy and physiology of the nervous system.
 The topics include the biological structure of the nervous system and its different cell types, the basis of the action potential, principles of neurotransmission, neuronal basis of behavior, sleep/wake cycles, and basic aspects of clinical neuroscience.

-NSVB BC2001 Laboratory in Neuroscience (K. Phan).
+NSBV BC2001 Laboratory in Neuroscience (K. Pham).
 This course provides a hands-on introduction to techniques commonly used in current neurobiological research.
 Topics covered will include neuroanatomy, neurophysiology, and invertebrate animal behavioral genetics.
 Participation in this course involves dissection of sheep brains and experimentation with invertebrate animals.

 NSBV BC3001 Systems and Behavioral Neuroscience (R Romeo).
 This course provides an in-depth examination of the physiological bases of behavior and the development, organization, and function of the nervous system.
 Specific topics include methods used in behavioral neuroscience, development of the nervous system, sensory and motor systems, homeostasis, sexual differentiation, biological rythms, stress, learning and memory, psychopathology, and neurological disorders.